 The S&P 500 (SPX) climbed 0.7 percent as of 4 p.m. in New York after falling 2.2 percent yesterday.
 Treasury 10-year yields increased five basis points to 1.67 percent, while rates on similar maturity Portuguese debt slid below 10 percent for the first time in more than a year.
 Oil climbed 2.5 percent in New York and corn posted the biggest weekly jump since May 2011.

-Financial shares rallied and Morgan Stanley (MS) rose after Moody’s reduced the bank by two levels rather than a threatened three grades.
+Financial shares rallied and Morgan Stanley (MS:US) rose after Moody’s reduced the bank by two levels rather than a threatened three grades.
 The European Central Bank said it decided this week to relax some rules on the collateral that banks can offer in exchange for central bank funds.

 “The rating companies are always late to the party,” said Alan Gayle, a senior strategist at RidgeWorth Capital Management in Richmond, Virginia, which oversees about $47 billion.
 “The markets were pricing in the worst possible scenario.
 To the extent that the downgrades were not as bad as expected, that was positive.”